This post may contain affiliate links. Please read our disclosure policy.

 First, prepare your workstation and measure your ingredients.
 Next, preheat the oven to 350 degrees Fahrenheit.
 Line a baking sheet with parchment paper or a nonstick baking mat.

-Step 1: In a large bowl, add the eggs, peanut butter, and coconut sugar.
+Make the dough: In a large bowl, whisk together the eggs, peanut butter, and coconut sugar until fully combined and a paste-like texture forms.

-Step 3: Add in the protein powder and baking soda.
+Add in protein powder: Next, add in the protein powder and baking soda.
 Mix again to combine until a soft dough forms.

-Step 6: Space them out evenly on a baking sheet pan.
+Shape the cookies: Scoop 1 ½ tablespoon-sized mounds of dough.
+Space them out evenly on a baking sheet.
 Approximately 1 ½ inches apart.
 Wet your fingers with water, then gently press the mounds into cookie shapes.

 Frequently Asked Questions

-Your oven may be too hot or the dough got overmixed.
-These are two things that can affect the cookies’ shapes!
+Your oven may be too hot, or the dough may have been overmixed.
+These are two factors that can affect the shape of the cookies!

 Storing Recommendations